sebaspaleta02/Wifi-control-car-with-NODEMCU/README.md

  {}

 14. The first textBox1 is going to be your ip that we added in arduino example of what are you going to writte when you start the program [192.165.345] only the numbers and the dots no spaces
-15. the second text box is for the directions of the car the following keys are the directions that you are going to writte while the program is running same with the ip :
+15. The second text box is for the directions of the car the following keys are the directions that you are going to writte while the program is running same with the ip :

 w=Foward